tvharikrishna/3DVision_Stereo_SGBM_Depth_Estimation/README.md

-# OpenCV_Stereo_SGBM_Depth_Estimation
+# Stereo Depth Estimation using Semi-Global Block Matching (SGBM) Algorithm

-StereoSGBM Algorithm is an algorithm used for depth estimation that computes disparities between corresponding points in stereo image pairs to reconstruct a 3D scene that works better than StereoBM Algorithm
+The StereoSGBM algorithm, an advanced form of block matching, calculates disparities in stereo images more accurately and robustly than StereoBM, enabling the reconstruction of detailed 3D scenes from stereo pairs.